CONCACAF Gold Cup: Invitees

 The 1996 CONCACAF Gold Cup was the first iteration to have a guest from a different confederation, Brazil from CONMEBOL.
-In spite of bringing their under-23 team, Brazil finished as runner-ups to Mexico and outplaced seven teams from CONCACAF.
+In spite of bringing their under-23 team, Brazil finished as runners-up to Mexico and outplaced seven teams from CONCACAF.
 For the next decade, six countries from three confederations would make appearances in the Gold Cup, with seven of the eleven appearances finishing within the top four.
 Starting in 2007, CONCACAF would no longer invite guests from other confederations.
 This is primarily due to giving more opportunities from teams in the region to compete, as there was a rise in performances from the region hinted by the FIFA World Ranking.

-After a 16 year hiatus from guest nations, Qatar were invited and participated in the 2021 CONCACAF Gold Cup, losing in the semi-finals to the United States.
-Qatar are also scheduled to participate in 2023.
+After a 16-year hiatus from guest nations, Qatar were invited and participated in the 2021 CONCACAF Gold Cup, losing in the semi-finals to the United States.
+Qatar also participated in the 2023 Gold Cup, where they lost 4–0 to Panama in the quarter-finals.

 Invitees nations record

-Media coverage

-In the United States, the CONCACAF Gold Cup airs on Fox Sports and Univision (since 2000).
+Broadcasting and trophy

+In Canada, OneSoccer streams all Gold Cup matches, while select matches also air on TSN and RDS through a co-production partnership.
+Spanish-language rights are sublicensed to TLN and Univision.
 In Mexico it airs on Televisa and TV Azteca.
-In Canada, after years on Sportsnet and TSN, it has been broadcast exclusively on OneSoccer since 2021.

-Trophy
+In the United States, the CONCACAF Gold Cup airs on Fox Sports and TUDN (since 2000).
+CONCACAF also streams Gold Cup matches on YouTube with some geo-restrictions.

 The Gold Cup trophy is awarded to the champions of the tournament.
 The design of the trophy has changed multiple times since its inaugural version.
 Changes include scaling down of the size as well as replacing the original flat rectangular base with an elevated round pedestal.
 The base includes engravings of the champion nation with the year in which they won the trophy.